 2] Detecting and removing malware

-There can be some serious malware infection on your computer which could trigger such type of behavior.
+There may be a serious malware infection on your computer that could be causing this behavior.
 To fix this, you can perform a full system scan, a quick scan and a boot-time scan from Windows Defender or any other antivirus software that you are using.

 3] Manage the System Restore Points